mondeja/mkdocs-mdpo-plugin/docs/index.md

 - Currently, edited messages are not marked as fuzzy like [xgtettext][xgettext-docs] does.

-## Immprove the mkdocs-material's language selector
+## Improve the mkdocs-material's language selector

 If you are using the [mkdocs-material theme][mkdocs-material], you can install the [`mkdocs-material-relative-language-selector` plugin][mmrls] to make